-Recently in conversation with ANU historian, Chris Wallace, one of the founders of the Women’s Electoral Lobby (WEL), Iola Mathews, shared her experiences of the heady days of second-wave feminism which heralded immense changes at home and work for Australian women.
-A one-time journalist with The Age, Iola was at the forefront of the Australian Council of Trade Unions’ (ACTU) advocacy for women workers through her negotiations on the Hawke government’s Prices and Incomes Accord with unions. … Read more.
+Speaking recently with ANU historian, Christine Wallace, one of the founders of the Women’s Electoral Lobby (WEL) in Australia, Iola Mathews, shared her experiences of the heady days of second-wave feminism which saw immense changes at home and work for Australian women.
+A one-time journalist with The Age, in 1984 Iola was recruited by then Australian Council of Trade Unions’ (ACTU) President, Bill Kelty, to help bring women’s issues into the mainstream under the Prices and Incomes Accord between the ACTU and the newly-elected Hawke-Keating government. … Read more.

 The recent Design Canberra Festival (designcanberrafestival.com.au/events/), saw renowned Australian and internationally-renowned architect, John Andrews AO, discuss many aspects of modern architecture with author-comedian, Tim Ross (from the ABC’s award-winning Streets of Your Town series).
 After completing a Masters in the 1950s at Harvard University, John designed various acclaimed buildings across North America, such as the CN Tower, Scarborough College at Toronto University and Gund Hall at Harvard. … Read more.